Formal category theory in augmented virtual double categories: Left Kan extension

-In this paper we will consider formal category theory in the augmented virtual double categories $\enProf\V$, $\enProf{(\V, \V')}$ and $\ensProf\V$ of (small) $\V$"/enriched profunctors (\augthreeexref{2.4}{2.7}{2.8}; their left Kan extensions were described in \exref{enriched left Kan extension}); in the unital virtual equipment $\inProf\E$ of internal profunctors in a category $\E$ (\augexsref{2.9}{4.9}); in the unital virtual equipment $\dFib{\mathcal C}$ of discrete two"/sided fibrations in a $2$"/category $\mathcal C$ (\exref{discrete two-sided fibrations} below); in the unital virtual equipment $\ModRel(\E)$ of internal modular relations in a category $\E$ (\exref{internal modular relations} below); and in the strict double category $\ClModRel$ of closed modular relations between closed-ordered closure spaces (\exref{closed modular relations} below). \tableref{relations between the notions of left Kan extension} shows the relations between the different notions of left Kan extension in each of these augmented virtual double categories.
-After considering left Kan extensions in $\ClModRel$, in \exref{continuous left Kan extensions}, \exref{left Kan extensions that are not pointwise} describes left Kan extensions that are not pointwise.
+We will consider formal category theory in the augmented virtual double categories $\enProf\V$, $\enProf{(\V, \V')}$ and $\ensProf\V$ of (small) $\V$"/enriched profunctors (\augthreeexref{2.4}{2.7}{2.8}; their left Kan extensions were described in \exref{enriched left Kan extension}); in the unital virtual equipment $\inProf\E$ of internal profunctors in a category $\E$ (\augexsref{2.9}{4.9}); in the unital virtual equipment $\dFib{\mathcal C}$ of discrete two"/sided fibrations in a $2$"/category $\mathcal C$ (\exref{discrete two-sided fibrations} below); in the unital virtual equipment $\ModRel(\E)$ of internal modular relations in a category $\E$ (\exref{internal modular relations} below); and in the strict double category $\ClModRel$ of closed modular relations between closed-ordered closure spaces (\exref{closed modular relations} below). \tableref{relations between the notions of left Kan extension} shows the relations between the different notions of left Kan extension in each of these augmented virtual double categories.
+After considering left Kan extensions in $\ClModRel$, in \exref{continuous left Kan extensions}, \exref{left Kan extensions that are not pointwise} gives an example of a left Kan extension that is not pointwise.

 \begin{example} Let $\mathcal C$ be a finitely complete $2$"/category and consider the unital virtual equipment $\spFib{\mathcal C}$ of split two"/sided fibrations $\hmap JAB$ in $\mathcal C$ (\augexsref{2.11}{4.9}).
 Recall that we consider such $J$ to be internal profunctors $\hmap J{A^\2}{B^\2}$ in the underlying category $\und{\mathcal C}$, where $A^\2$ denotes the internal category that is the cotensor of $A$ with the arrow category $\2 = (0 \to 1)$; see \augexref{2.11} where $A^\2$ was denoted by $\Phi A$.
 The assignment $A \mapsto A^\2$ extends to a locally full embedding of $\spFib{\mathcal C}$ into the unital virtual equipment $\inProf{\und{\mathcal C}}$ of internal profunctors in $\und{\mathcal C}$ (\augexsref{2.9}{4.9}), which restricts to the identity on horizontal morphisms.